Frequently Asked Questions

 How do I exclude myself from the Class?

-If you were not within the scope of the prior notice program, you must decide whether to stay in the Class or ask to be excluded on or before March 4, 2022.
-If you did not previously receive notice (because you received a remanufactured replacement iPad or iPhone between October 1, 2019, and September 30, 2021) and you do not want to be a member of the Class, you can exclude yourself from (or “opt out” of) the Class by clicking here and following the prompts.
+If you were not within the scope of the prior notice program, you must have decided whether to stay in the Class or ask to be excluded on or before March 4, 2022.
+If you did not previously receive notice (because you received a remanufactured replacement iPad or iPhone between October 1, 2019, and September 30, 2021) and you do not want to be a member of the Class.

-You can also opt out by sending a letter by mail to the Settlement Administrator.
-The exclusion letter must include:
+You could also have opted out by sending a letter by mail to the Class Action Administrator.
+The exclusion letter needed to include:

 - Your full name, address, and email;